-For emissions reductions results from 2011 to 2020, the FREL is the average annual CO2eq emissions associated to gross deforestation in the period 2000 ta 2010, inclusive (see FIGURE 2 and TABLE 1).
+For emissions reductions results from 2011 to 2020, the FREL is the average annual CO_2 eq emissions associated to gross deforestation in the period 2000 to 2010, inclusive (see

-&lt;sup>2 Increased deforestation refers to the sum of the area of all deforestation polygons observed within a given geographic extent.
+2 Increased deforestation refers to the sum of the area of all deforestation polygons observed within a given geographic extent.
 In the submission of the FREL and also in this Technical Annex, increased deforestation refers to the sum of deforested areas observed in each satellite scene that covers the biome.
 The increase in deforestation may underestimate the total deforested area (and corresponding emissions), since it does not include the area of deforestation under clouds.

-&lt;sup>3 Total carbon refers to the sum of carbon in above-ground biomass, below-ground biomass, litter and dead wood.
+3 Total carbon refers to the sum of carbon in above-ground biomass, below-ground biomass, litter and dead wood.